sergeyteleshev/git-workspace-helper/README.md

 ### 0.1.4

-- Added "Merge All" feature
+- Added "Merge All To Current Branch" feature
 - Added ability to Discard changes for staged files
 - Removed "Invalid option" error